Strategies To Recondition Your Mind

 Another simple strategy to help shift your mindset about what you think is fast is to look for training groups that are above your ability level.
 This doesn’t mean you need to do every workout with a new group or be careless with your training, but surrounding yourself with faster runners will transform your perceptions of paces and race times.
 If you’re trying to break through and dip under 3 hours in the marathon for the first time, surrounding yourself with 2:45-50 marathoners will make your goal pace much less intimidating.

 This strategy is one of the main reasons elite runners flock to training groups.
 For a starry-eyed runner out of college, the thought of making an Olympic team seems outrageous and impossible.
-However, if they join a training group and surround themselves with athletes who have already achieved that goal, it makes the possibility of running that fast real — almost commonplace.
+However, if they join a training group and surround themselves with athletes that have already achieved that goal, it makes the possibility of running that fast real — and almost commonplace.
 Surrounding yourself with some of the faster runners in your area removes the mystique and awe of running fast.

 Whatever your strategy, be mindful of the deceptive paralysis that can take hold when you become intimidated by your increasingly faster paces or goal times.
 Don’t let your own perceptions about what is fast prevent you from taking that next step in your racing.
 Shift and transform your mindset and you’ll gain more confidence in your training with each step you take in your progression.